puthsovann/CyberSecurity/BlueTeam/README.md

 * Hyperlinks (oftentimes uses URL shortening services to hide its true origin)
 * A malicious attachment posing as a legitimate document

+# Forensic
+[Forensic](Forensic) -- Information security is a very crucial aspect of business management that has always remained at risk of attack.
+Once a system is compromised, it loses its confidentiality, integrity, and, at times, availability which damages normal business processes.
+Tragic as it may sound, all is not lost; sophisticated attacks take time to mature, giving a keen administrator a chance to detect an attack in its early stages and counter it soon enough.
+There are certain things you can look into when you suspect one of your machines is compromised.
+We have listed 14 things to check when a system gets compromised.
+Let’s list them one after the other.

 *Additional Resources 2 Read*
 [Knowbe4](https://www.knowbe4.com/phishing)
 [IT Governance](https://www.itgovernance.co.uk/blog/5-ways-to-detect-a-phishing-email)